 Datapath ID

-Section A.3.1 of (1) discusses the datapath ID of a switch.
-It is a 64-bit filed with the lower 48 bit intended for the switch MAC address and the remaining 16 bit left to the switch operator.
-Although not explicitly requested by (1), OF-CONFIG should provide means for configuring the datapath ID.
+Section A.3.1 of [1] discusses the datapath ID of a switch.
+It is a 64-bit field with the lower 48 bit intended for the switch MAC address and the remaining 16 bit left to the switch operator.
+Although not explicitly requested by [1], OF-CONFIG should provide means for configuring the datapath ID.

 Requirements for NDMs